-Allow the ISE-signal to stabilize.
-For an O2k Series D (upwards) at the pX gain set to 10, and an analyte concentration of 1 μ M or higher, a suitable stability criterion is the time derivative (slope) of the raw pX signal to be in the range ± 0.04 mV/s (displayed as mpX/s when the calibrated signal = raw signal; see below).
+Set the pX gain to 10 and allow the ISE-signal to stabilize.
+The time derivative (slope) of the raw pX signal (Section 5.3) should be in the range $\pm 0.04$ mV/s

+(displayed as mpX/s when the calibrated signal = raw signal; see below).
 Drift is higher at extremely low (especially zero) analyte concentration.
-With other gain settings empirical threshold values are quickly established by experience.
-Because the time derivative is always calculated from the calibrated signal, make sure to set the calibrated signal to the raw signal as described in Section 5.3.

 TIP2k titrations: Start calibration titrations with the TIP2k after a stable signal is obtained.
-The following TIP2k setup can be applied, starting at 1 μ M TPP $^+$:
+The following TIP2k setup can be applied, starting at 1 μM TPP+:

 Line Mode Delay Volume Flow Interval Cycles

 S μl μl/s S

-Γ 1 D 300 1 40 300 4
+1 D 300 1 40 300 4

-The TIP program line increases the concentration from 1 to 3 μM in 4 cycles at steps of 0.5 μM .
-Aspirate any excess liquid from the top of the stoppers after each injection.
+The TIP2k program line increases the concentration from 1 to 3 $\mu$ M in 4 cycles at steps of 0.5 $\mu$ M. Siphon off excess liquid from the top of the stoppers after each injection.